-There are no adequate and well controlled studies in pregnant women.
-Dapsone has been shown to have an embryocidal effect in rats and rabbits when administered orally in doses of 75 mg/kg/day and 150 mg/kg/day (approximately 800 and 500 times the systemic exposure observed in human females as a result of use of the maximum recommended topical dose, based on AUC comparisons), respectively.
+Dapsone has been shown to have an embryocidal effect in rats and rabbits when administered orally daily to females during organogenesis at dosages of 75 mg/kg/day and 150 mg/kg/day, respectively.
+These dosages resulted in systemic exposures that represented approximately 1407 times [rats] and 425 times [rabbits] the systemic exposure observed in human females as a result of use of the MRHD of Aczone Gel, 7.5%, based on AUC comparisons.
 These effects were probably secondary to maternal toxicity.
-Aczone® Gel, 5%, should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Clinical studies of Aczone® Gel, 5%, did not include sufficient number of patients aged 65 and over to determine whether they respond differently from younger patients.
+Clinical trials of Aczone Gel, 7.5% did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects.

-Aczone® Gel, 5%, contains dapsone, a sulfone, in an aqueous gel base for topical dermatologic use.
-Aczone® Gel, 5% is a gritty translucent material with visible drug substance particles.
+Aczone (dapsone) Gel, 7.5%, contains dapsone, a sulfone, in an aqueous gel base for topical dermatologic use.
+Aczone Gel, 7.5% is an off-white to yellow gel with suspended particles.
 Chemically, dapsone has an empirical formula of C12H12N2O2S.
-It is a white, odorless crystalline powder that has a molecular weight of 248.
-Dapsone’s chemical name is 4,4'-diaminodiphenylsulfone and its structural formula is:
+It is a white or slightly yellow-white, crystalline powder that has a molecular weight of 248.30.
+Dapsone’s chemical name is 4-[(4-aminobenzene) sulfonyl] aniline and its structural formula is:

-Each gram of Aczone® Gel, 5%, contains 50 mg of dapsone, USP, in a gel of carbomer homopolymer type C; diethylene glycol monoethyl ether, NF; methylparaben, NF; sodium hydroxide, NF; and purified water, USP.
+Each gram of Aczone Gel, 7.5%, contains 75 mg of dapsone, USP, in a gel of diethylene glycol monoethyl ether, methylparaben, acrylamide/sodium acryloyldimethyl taurate copolymer, isohexadecane, polysorbate 80, and purified water.

 Aczone - Clinical Pharmacology

-In a long-term safety study of Aczone® Gel, 5% treatment, periodic blood samples were collected up to 12 months to determine systemic exposure of dapsone and its metabolites in approximately 500 patients.
-Based on the measurable dapsone concentrations from 408 patients (M=192, F=216), obtained at month 3, neither gender, nor race appeared to affect the pharmacokinetics of dapsone.
+Long-term safety studies were not conducted with Aczone Gel, 7.5%, however, in a long-term clinical study of dapsone gel, 5% treatment (twice daily), periodic blood samples were collected up to 12 months to determine systemic exposure of dapsone and its metabolites in approximately 500 subjects.
+Based on the measurable dapsone concentrations from 408 subjects (M=192, F=216), obtained at Month 3, neither gender nor race appeared to affect the pharmacokinetics of dapsone.
 Similarly, dapsone exposures were approximately the same between the age groups of 12-15 years (N=155) and those greater than or equal to 16 years (N=253).
-There was no evidence of increasing systemic exposure to dapsone over the study year in these patients.
+There was no evidence of increasing systemic exposure to dapsone over the study year in these subjects.

-In Vivo Activity: No microbiology or immunology studies were conducted during dapsone gel clinical trials.
+In Vivo Activity: No microbiology or immunology studies were conducted during Aczone Gel, 7.5% clinical studies.

-Drug Resistance: No dapsone resistance studies were conducted during dapsone gel clinical trials.
-Because no microbiology studies were done, there are no data available as to whether dapsone treatment may have resulted in decreased susceptibility of Propionibacterium acnes, an organism associated with acne, to other antimicrobials that may be used to treat acne.
+Drug Resistance: No dapsone resistance studies were conducted during dapsone gel clinical studies therefore there are no data available as to whether dapsone treatment may have resulted in decreased susceptibility of Propionibacterium acnes, an organism associated with acne, or to other antimicrobials that may be used to treat acne.
 Therapeutic resistance to dapsone has been reported for Mycobacterium leprae, when patients have been treated with oral dapsone.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Dapsone was not carcinogenic to rats when orally administered to females for 92 weeks or males for 100 weeks at dose levels up to 15 mg/kg/day (approximately 160 times the systemic exposure observed in human males and 300 times the systemic exposure observed in human females as a result of use of the maximum recommended topical dose, based on AUC comparisons).
+Dapsone was not carcinogenic to rats when orally administered to females for 92 weeks or males for 100 weeks at dose levels up to 15 mg/kg/day (approximately 340 times the systemic exposure observed in humans as a result of use of the MRHD of Aczone Gel, 7.5%, based on AUC comparisons).

 How Supplied/Storage and Handling

-Aczone® (dapsone) Gel, 5%, is supplied in the following size tubes:
+Aczone (dapsone) Gel, 7.5%, is supplied in the following sizes:

 Patient Counseling Information